 If you would like to freeze the ravioli ahead of time then place ravioli on a parchment lined baking sheet and freeze in a single layer.

-Remove the ravioli to an air tight container or freezer bag.
+Move the ravioli to an airtight container or freezer bag.
 Ravioli will last up to 6 months in the freezer.

 What to Pair with Butternut Squash Ravioli?

-The ravioli will be the star of the show but here are some great sides to got with them.
+The ravioli will be the star of the show, but here are some great sides to go with them.

 Pin it HERE!!